 In Jim's defense, I've traveled with him and watched him.

-He's a diligent reporter who busts.
+He's a diligent reporter who bustles.

 So let me ask you a question if I can.

-You repeatedly start.
+You repeatedly said.

 You are the best.